 Days to 50 per cent flowering

-The data presented in Table 6 shows the days taken to 50 per cent flowering, there were no significant differences observed between the treatments as a result of foliar application of nano urea in pigeonpea.
-However, 50 per cent flowering was observed to occur between 132 to 134 DAS in pigeonpea.
+The data presented in Table 6 shows the days taken to 50 per cent flowering; there were no significant differences observed between the treatments as a result of foliar application of nano urea in pigeonpea.
+However, 50 per cent flowering was observed to occur between 132 and 134 DAS in pigeonpea.

 Table 6: Days taken to 50 per cent of flowering in pigeonpea as influenced by foliar application of nano urea